Let’s start with a bold statement… Southeast Asian food is the best you will eat anywhere, fact!

 Southeast Asian Desserts

 I’ll be honest, I’m not so bothered by desserts as a general rule, but for those with a sweet tooth, Southeast Asia has more than a few treats up its sleeve!
-(Personally, I’m much more likely to choose a delicious piece of fruit (if you’re the same, check out this list of must-try Asian fruits).
+(Personally, I’m much more likely to choose a delicious piece of fruit.
 When such treats as jackfruit, rambutans and pomelo are on offer, it is hard to refuse…)

 Even if you don’t normally have a sweet tooth, you should definitely sink your teeth into a dessert to three whilst in Southeast Asia.
 Truly, I suspect everyone would love mango and sticky rice, even if they don’t like the sound of it in advance.
 Then there are some more surprising options, like the legendary cendol, which is so beloved that Malaysia, Indonesia and Singapore have a pretty fierce discussion going on about who can claim it as their own.